UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 <!-- .slide: data-background-image="images/stitch_bg.png" data-background-size="contain"-->

+notes:
+This is a screenshot from the movie "Lilo and Stitch" where the little girl Lilo is graphing how much evil is in the alien Stitch.
+It borrows from a familiar visual - the thermometer.
+But how could this visualization be misinterpreted?
+How is it different from a thermometer?

 ---

 <!-- .slide: data-background-image="images/stitch_nobg.png" data-background-size="contain"-->

+notes:
+The angle can be misleading.
+So can the relative width of the head vs the feet.
+The surface area is not consistent from top to bottom.
+Also there are empty areas in the mouth and eyes!

 ---

 <!-- .slide: data-background-image="images/stitch_nobg_tilted.png" data-background-size="contain"-->

+notes:
+If we rotate the image so that the red liquid is level, do we get a different impression for how much bad is in Stitch?

 ---

 <iframe width="1024" height="576"
 src="https://www.youtube.com/embed/D-uBv6jB7r0" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

+notes:
+How could this visualization be misleading?
+What about the camera move?
+What about the colors used?
+Are there actually several distinct layers of shells or is this a continuous volume?

 ---